auth0/docs/articles/mfa/guides/reset-user-mfa.md

   Admins will also see a **Reset MFA** link at the bottom of the **Multi-Factor Authentication** tab of the **User Details** page if the user is already enrolled in MFA.
 Both these methods function the same way.

-4. There will be a pop up box to confirm your decision.
+5. There will be a pop up box to confirm your decision.
 Click **YES, RESET IT** to reset the user's MFA.

 The next time the user logs in they will need to setup their MFA just like a new user.

+## Reset MFA using the Management API

+As an admin, you can also use the Management API to delete the enrollment using `DELETE /api/v2/guardian/enrollments/{id|`.
+This requires getting the enrollment ID first with a `GET` to the same endpoint.
+If the user has more than one enrollment, you will need to repeat the process for each enrollment.

 ## Recovery codes